Guidelines for new name proposals

 Coordinate Selection

-The coordinates for any given feature should provide an indication of its position that clearly distinguish the feature from any other, while providing a level of precision appropriate to the size of the feature.
-The gazetteer will use two methods of quoting co-ordinates: a) Degrees, minutes and seconds (DMS), with seconds and decimal seconds only being shown when justified, and b) Decimal degrees, to four decimal places when justified.
+The coordinates for any given feature should clearly distinguish it from any other, while providing a level of precision appropriate to the size of the feature.

 Names outside BAT

-The APC considers names for features within the sector of Antarctica between 80°W and 150°W and south of 60°S. Names approved for this area will be submitted to SCAR for inclusion in the Composite Gazetteer of Antarctica but will not be added to the BAT Gazetteer.
+The APC can consider names for features within the sector of Antarctica between 80°W and 150°W and south of 60°S. Names approved for this area will be submitted to SCAR for inclusion in the Composite Gazetteer of Antarctica but will not be added to the BAT Gazetteer.

 Underwater features

-Names for underwater features, which are within 12 nautical miles of the coast or ice shelves, and are important to navigation, are dealt with by the APC.
-Proposals will be shared with the GEBCO Sub-Committee on Undersea Feature Names (SCUFN) to make them aware of the proposed naming and allow them the chance to comment.
+Names for underwater features, which are within 12 nautical miles of the coast (including ice shelves) are dealt with by the APC.
+Proposals will be shared with the GEBCO Sub-Committee on Undersea Feature Names (SCUFN) to make them aware and provide a chance to comment.

 Names for features more than 12 nautical miles offshore are dealt with by the International Hydrographic Organization.